DManuel010/Syntel-Website/README.md

 		This will upload your changes to the remote repository on github.
 		Everyone else on the project should now be able to see and update with your changes.

+	6) Once you feel that your branch changes are working and substantial, click on the drop down tab labeled "Branch" and press the "Create Pull Request" option.

+	7) Review your changes, make sure there are no conflicts detected, and submit the Pull Request.

+	8) As the project owner, I will review the PR and will either accept it or make comments on it for further changes.
+After changes are made, the PR will be automatically updated, and then closed once completed.

 #    REQUIREMENTS

 	- Python 3.6.X
 		* pip (9.0.1)
-		* mysql-connector-python (8.0.11)
+		* cx-Oracle (3.6.1)
 		* protobuf (3.5.2.post1)
 		* setuptools (28.8.0)
 		* six (1.11.0)

-	- MySQL 8.0.11
+	- Oracle SQL

 #    DATABASE SETUP

-	1) Install MySQL and set a username and password for login
+	1) Install Oracle SQL and set a username and password for login

 	2) Install Python 3.6.X